atoff/OpenAircraftType/README.md

         <ul>
         <li>**AIRCRAFT TYPE** Folder - This holds all of the information about the type.
 It contains a '**AIRCRAFT TYPE**.txt' file (more on this later)
           <ul>
-          <li>"Varients" Folder - This folder is optional, and contains any varients of the type.It contains a aircraft type information file for each varient</li>
+          <li>"Variants" Folder - This folder is optional, and contains any variants of the type.It contains a aircraft type information file for each variant</li>
           </ul>
         </li>
         </ul>